dotnet/runtime/src/tools/illink/docs/error-codes.md

   // This can only happen within methods of System.Type type (or derived types).
 Assume the below method is declared on System.Type void TestMethod()
   {
-      // IL2085 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'System.Type.TestMethod'
-      // don't match those on the implicit 'this' parameter of method 'Type.GetMethods()'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to this.GetMethods(); // Type.GetMethods is annotated with DynamicallyAccessedMemberTypes.PublicMethods }
+      // IL2085 Trim analysis: 'this' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to. this.GetMethods(); // Type.GetMethods is annotated with DynamicallyAccessedMemberTypes.PublicMethods }
   ```

-#### `IL2086`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'source method' don't match those on the generic parameter 'target generic parameter' of 'target method or type'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2086`: Trim analysis: 'target generic parameter' generic argument does not satisfy 'DynamicallyAccessedMembersAttribute' in 'target method or type'.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - Currently this is never generated, once ILLink supports full analysis of MakeGenericType/MakeGenericMethod this will be used

-#### `IL2087`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the generic parameter 'source generic parameter' of 'source method or type' don't match those on the parameter 'target parameter' of method 'target method'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2087`: Trim analysis: 'target parameter' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The generic parameter 'source generic parameter' of 'source method or type' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.